 We’re at the early stages of putting together a new site (Citizen 2015) that we plan to launch shortly.
 We’re also hoping to run 2 events in Washington DC and London during 2015.
 If you were involved in Citizen 2012 or Citizen 2013 we’ll be in touch shortly.

-If you’d like to sponsor a future event please contact us.
+If you’d like to co-sponsor Citizen 2015 please contact us.

-Our interview with Martha Lane Fox, recorded specially for the 2013 event, is available here.
+Our interview with Martha Lane Fox, recorded specially for this site, is available here.

-Featuring speakers from local, regional and national government – as well as social care, housing and education – Citizen 2013 was the second Citizen focused Digital Government conference organised by Quadriga Consulting.
-The event was kindly sponsored by KANA.
+Featuring participants from local, regional and national government – as well as social care, housing and education – Citizen 2013 was the second Citizen focused Digital Government conference and web discussion forum organised by Quadriga Consulting.
+Citizen 2012 and 2013 were kindly sponsored by KANA.

 Nearly 2/3 of attendees who provided feedback thought Citizen 2013 was excellent.
 100% of attendees who provided feedback thought it was either excellent or good.